sabghat90/SMS/docs/REORGANIZATION_SUMMARY.md

 ---

-## 🎉 Summary
+## Summary

 **The Secure Messaging System is now:**
-- ✅ Well-organized with clear structure
+- Well-organized with clear structure
+- Simplified access with server.py and client.py in root
-- ✅ Fully documented with comprehensive guides
+- Fully documented with comprehensive guides
-- ✅ Enhanced with security utilities
+- Enhanced with security utilities
-- ✅ Easy to set up and verify
+- Easy to set up and use
-- ✅ Production-ready for educational use
+- Production-ready for educational use

-**All commands updated to use new paths:**
+**All commands simplified:**
+- `python server.py` - Start server
-- `python scripts/run_*.py` instead of `python run_*.py`
+- `python client.py` - Start client
-- `python examples/*.py` for demos
+- `python main.py` - Standalone mode
-- `python setup.py` for verification
+- Scripts folder retained for compatibility

 **Documentation accessible from:**
 - Main: `README.md`